rzeldent/esp32-smartdisplay/README.md

 Set the brightness of the backlight display.
 The range is from [0, 1] so 0 is off, 0.5 is half and 1 is full brightness.

-## Rotation
+## Rotation of the display and touch

-The library supports rotating for most of the controllers.
+The library supports rotating for most of the controllers using hardware.
 Support for the direct 16bits parallel connection is done using software emulation (in LVGL).
+Rotating the touch is also done when rotating.

 Rotating is done calling the ```lv_disp_set_rotation``` function in the LVGL library with the rotation: